boisgera/document-sandbox/README.md

 Full reference: [Conda/Managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-Building the Document
+Edit/Build the Document
 --------------------------------------------------------------------------------

+In the project directory:

+ 1. Edit the Markdown version `document.md` of the document, its bibliography, etc.

-In the project directory, activate the conda environment, then execute the command
+ 2. Then, execute the command

         $ ./build

-PDF, HTML and ODT versions have been created in the `output` directory.
+    to create PDF, HTML and ODT versions of the document in the `output` directory.